Beyond Single-Channel: Multichannel Signal Imaging for PPG-to-ECG Reconstruction with Vision Transformers: Conclusion

 \section{Conclusion}

-This study presents a novel four-channel image-based approach for ECG reconstruction from PPG, leveraging a ViT architecture.
-Unlike conventional 1D convolution-based methods, our approach utilizes a four-channel image representation that retains richer PPG information and effectively captures both intra-beat features and inter-beat relationships.
+This study presents a novel approach for ECG reconstruction from PPG by leveraging a ViT and a four-channel image-based signal representation.
+Unlike traditional 1D CNN-based models, our method reformulates PPG sequences into structured 2D signal images comprising the raw waveform, its first- and second-order differences, and the AUC.
+This enriched multi-channel representation enables the ViT to model both intra-beat morphology and cross-cycle temporal dynamics through self-attention mechanisms.

-Experimental results show that our method consistently outperforms state-of-the-art 1D convolution-based models across almost all evaluation metrics, achieving up to 29\% reduction in PRD and 15\% reduction in RMSE.
-To ensure proper beat alignment, we padded shorter beats with subsequent beats instead of zero values, preserving accurate patch representations at beat transitions and maintaining beat-to-beat continuity.
-Additionally, comparisons between the ViT and the Transformer highlight ViT's superior ability to model beat-to-beat variations and capture complex temporal dependencies.
+The proposed framework demonstrates strong empirical performance, achieving up to a 29\% reduction in PRD and a 15\% reduction in RMSE compared to state-of-the-art baselines.
+To preserve temporal continuity across cardiac cycles, we introduced a beat-padding strategy that maintains beat-to-beat continuity better than conventional zero-padding.
+Additionally, we employed clinically relevant metrics, such as QRS area and RT interval errors, to enhance interpretability beyond conventional point-wise evaluations.

-Despite these advantages, certain design choices impact performance, particularly image size and patch size selection.
-Given that we use two datasets, we set each signal image to include 16 padded beats with a patch size of $8 \times 8$.
-Theoretically, increasing the number of beats per image and using a larger patch size could enable the model to better capture beat-to-beat variations.
-However, this approach reduces the number of training samples, which can lead to data scarcity issues and decreased model generalization.
+Despite its strengths, the current implementation has limitations.
+Chief among them is the use of a fixed patch size in the ViT architecture, which may not generalize well to signals with varying sampling rates or beat durations.
+In high-frequency signals, large patches may span multiple waveform components, reducing the model's ability to resolve distinct features.
+Moreover, static patching may miss subtle yet clinically important morphological variations, particularly in datasets with high inter-subject variability.

-Beyond advancing non-invasive cardiovascular monitoring, our approach introduces a new paradigm for PPG feature extraction and opens new avenues for cyclic signal prediction.
-However, accurately identifying the onset and offset of small waveform features, such as P-wave onset and T-wave offset, remains challenging due to noise interference.
-To mitigate this, we approximated intervals like the PR interval using peak distances instead of onset markers.
-While this provides a reliable foundation for error analysis, future research should focus on improving small waveform boundary detection to enhance clinical applicability.
+Nonetheless, our proposed framework provides a solid foundation for developing practical algorithms for ECG reconstruction.
+Future work should explore adaptive or learnable patching strategies that dynamically align patch size with signal properties.
+Integrating auxiliary networks trained to detect specific waveform boundaries, such as the onset of the P wave or the offset of the T wave, may enhance boundary localization and improve clinical interpretability.
+Furthermore, extending this approach to multi-lead ECG reconstruction and evaluating its robustness under motion artifacts or across wearable PPG devices would enhance its real-world applicability.
+Beyond ECG reconstruction, the proposed ViT-based framework provides a generalizable solution for modeling cyclic physiological signals, such as respiratory or arterial waveforms, contributing broadly to biomedical signal processing and pattern recognition.